-Art of Bhimbetka is characterised by inventive design and touch – throughout countless generations there have been expressing many people with enviable skills in drawing and skillful handling of colors.
+The art of Bhimbetka is characterized by inventive design and touch – throughout countless generations, there have been expressing many people with enviable skills in drawing and skillful handling of colors.

 Paintings in Bhimbetka provide much information about the lives of prehistoric people from their birth to death.
-These drawings include the scenes of festivities, religious rites, daily work and hunting.
+These drawings include the scenes of festivities, religious rites, daily work, and hunting.
 Scenes show also fights of animals, collection of honey, body decoration.
-Among the animals are shown bisons, tigers, lions, wild boar, elephants with tusks, antelopes, dogs, lizards, crocodiles, peacocks, snakes and others.
+Among the animals are shown bison, tigers, lions, wild boar, elephants with tusks, antelopes, dogs, lizards, crocodiles, peacocks, snakes, and others.

-One well known drawing shows hunter in trouble – it depicts oversized bison in pursuit of one hunter, two other people stand by helpless.
+One well-known drawing shows a hunter in trouble – it depicts oversized bison in pursuit of one hunter, two other people stand by helpless.

 Periodisation of Bhimbetka paintings

-The extremely diversity of paintings in Bhimbetka has been created over many thousands of years.
-In many cases newer artwork has been laid over the older one.
-This and some more methods allow to classify paintings according to their age and style.
+The extreme diversity of paintings in Bhimbetka has been created over many thousands of years.
+In many cases, newer artwork has been laid over the older one.
+This and some more methods allow classifying paintings according to their age and style.

-General tendency of Bhimbetka art is the following – initially figures in drawings were larger, later they became smaller and more elaborate.
-In initial period there is more attention on scenes of everyday life, later there appear more and more religious motives.
-Initially just outline of animal or person was drawn, in later periods this outline was filled with color and details.
+The general tendency of Bhimbetka art is the following – initially, figures in drawings were larger, later they became smaller and more elaborate.
+In the initial period there is more attention to scenes of everyday life, later there appear more and more religious motives.
+Initially, just an outline of an animal or person was drawn, in later periods this outline was filled with color and details.

-There are several systems for periodisation of Bhimbetka paintings.
-Here is given periodisation of Bhimbetka cave art by Yashodar Mathpal, 1998:
+There are several systems for periodization of Bhimbetka paintings.
+Here is given periodization of Bhimbetka cave art by Yashodar Mathpal, 1998:<.p>

-- Phase 1 Drawn large sized animals – buffaloes, elephants, wild bowids, big cats.
+- Phase 1 Drawn large sized animals – buffaloes, elephants, wild bovids, big cats.
 Used rough outlines, partly infilled with geometric patterns.
 Humans are not shown.

 - Phase 2 Small figures of animals and people, shown with great skill – naturalistic and lively.
-Popular motive is hunters in groups, one of the most popular animals – deer.
+A popular motif is hunters in groups, one of the most popular animals – deer.
 Used red, white, emerald green colors, where the green color is used for dancing people with S-shaped body.

 - Phase 3 Large sized animals with vertical stripes, people.